 Children’s Minnesota has more than 50 social workers who provide clinical services 24/7.
-This includes dedicated social workers for specialty units including trauma, transplant, cardiovascular intensive care, cancer and blood disorders, gender health, cystic fibrosis, ENT, pediatric intensive care units, neonatal intensive care units, medical/surgical units, behavioral health, emergency room, and our teen diabetes clinic.
+This includes dedicated social workers for specialty units including trauma, transplant, cardiovascular intensive care, cancer and blood disorders, gender health, cystic fibrosis, pediatric intensive care units, neonatal intensive care units, medical/surgical units, behavioral health, emergency room, and our teen diabetes clinic.

 Clinical social workers at Children’s Minnesota are masters-level educated clinicians (MSW).
 Most of our social workers are licensed at the clinical level (LICSW) by the Minnesota Board of Social Work and all working toward clinical licensure.

 The strong team of social workers at Children’s Minnesota work every day to meet the psychosocial and mental health needs of our patients and their families.
 They are part of the multidisciplinary team that makes Children’s Minnesota great.